lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 13:

-Note: It is not clear that saving the QR codes serves any function, nor is there any need to carefully dispose of a QR code after it is used.
+Note: It is not clear that saving the QR codes serves any function, nor is there any need to carefully dispose of a QR code after it is used (if each is only used once).

 What kind of software (singular or plural) would be needed to arrange a secure election?